Niksko/RasPlayer/README.md

 # RasPlayer

-A nodejs application for queueing and playing video on a Raspberry Pi
+A nodejs application for queueing and playing video on a touchscreen Raspberry Pi connected to an external display.

 ## Installation instructions